Nobody Is Above the Law: Northeast

 Dozens of protesters gathered in Hartford, Connecticut.
 U.S. Senator Richard Blumenthal spoke to a crowd of 300 on the New Haven Town Green; there were similar numbers in the towns of Greenwich and Norwalk.

 Maine saw events in Belfast, Portland, and Rockland.
 Midcoast Maine Indivisible organized events in downtown Belfast and outside Rockland's Knox County Courthouse.
 In Portland, more than 300 people assembled at Monument Square and listened to guest speakers.
 According to the executive director of Mainers for Accountable Leadership, demonstrations were also planned in Augusta, Bangor, Brunswick, Kittery, and Lewiston.
 Bar Harbor, Eastport, Ellsworth, Farmington, Houlton, Newcastle, Prospect Harbor, South Paris, and Waterville also reportedly scheduled events.

 In Massachusetts, protests were held in Boston, Great Barrington, New Bedford, and Pittsfield.
-The Boston rally took place on Boston Commons.
+The Boston rally took place on Boston Common.
 Approximately 100 protesters assembled outside Great Barrington's Town Hall, and more than 200 people gathered at Pittsfield's Park Square.
 The demonstrations were supported by the Berkshire Democratic Brigades, Greylock Together, and Indivisible Pittsfield.
 More than 200 people gathered outside the Keith Federal Building in New Bedford; the event was organized by the Coalition for Social Justice, Common Cause Massachusetts, Marching Forward Massachusetts, and We Won't Go Back.
 A protest was also held in Waltham, Massachusetts.

 More than 100 demonstrators gathered outside the New Hampshire State House in Concord, New Hampshire.
 Events were also organized in Conway, Manchester, and Portsmouth.

 New Jersey saw events in New Brunswick, Newark, and Westfield.
 The New Brunswick rally, organized by OurSociety and RU Progressive, saw more than 150 protesters gather outside City Hall.
 In Westfield, demonstrators gathered outside the offices of U.S. Representative Leonard Lance.
 The protest was organized by Summit Marches On.

 Cities participating in New York included Albany, New York City, Rochester, Saratoga Springs, and White Plains.
 Thousands of demonstrators gathered in Manhattan's Times Square and Union Square.
 6,000 marched from Times Square to Union Square in New York City.
 About 1,000 marched in Buffalo.

 Pennsylvania saw demonstrations in Doylestown, Langhorne, and Philadelphia.

 A demonstration was planned in Providence, Rhode Island.

 Vermont saw demonstrators who brought traffic to a stop while they marched from the Federal Building to City Hall in Burlington.
 Events were also organized in Brattleboro, Castleton, Essex Junction, Manchester Center, Middlebury, Montpelier, Rutland, Springfield, Underhill, and Woodstock.